floriancapelle/jquery-flex-modal/README.md

 ## Install

-Download latest release and place the following css and js files in the corresponding directories.
+Download latest release and place the following css and js files in the proper directories.

 Add a link to the css file in your `<head>`:
 ```html